Resources

 MaintainX offers modern maintenance and asset management tools for field teams that need fast, mobile-first solutions.
 It blends work order tracking with asset history and real-time communication between technicians and managers.
 While strong on mobile and ease of use, its reporting and integration features are more limited compared to larger platforms.

-How pricing works: Free starter plan available for small teams; paid plans begin at $16/user/month and scale based on feature needs.
+How pricing works: Free starter plan available for small teams, with paid plans starting at $16/user/month and scale based on feature needs.

 Features beyond asset management: MaintainX includes digital SOPs, inspection forms, preventive maintenance logs, and chat-based job coordination.
 It also works offline.